Buddhism, Zen and Sōtō Zen – Our Lineage

 In The UK and London:

-Two of Master Deshimaru’s disciples (students / followers) were Jean Baby and Nancy Amphoux who were authorised by him to teach.
-They ran a Zen Dojo in Strasbourg before moving to the United Kingdom.
+Two of Master Deshimaru’s disciples (students / followers) were Jean Baby and Nancy Amphoux, who were authorised by him to teach.
+They ran a Zen Dojo (dojo: lit. ‘place of the way’ – a place for practice) in Strasbourg before moving to the United Kingdom.

-In 1986 they started a Zen practice place (dojo) in Bristol, another in Manchester, and then in 1989 they founded the North London Zen Group at the Highbury Roundhouse community centre.
+In 1986 they started a Zen Dojo in Bristol, another in Manchester, and then in 1989 they founded the North London Zen Group at the Highbury Roundhouse community centre.
 Our group remained there until it moved to a dedicated space in 2012 on Caledonian Road.

 The South London group, at London Bridge was formed in 1993 closing in 2018 due to loss of venue, West London saw a group from 1994 through to 2005 and there was a group on Warren Street for 5 years from 2010.
 In 2012 our SE (Brockley) Group was started, and in 2017, our Old Street Group was Started.